About IIC

 Governance

 The IIC Governance Circle provides oversight to the IIC Secretariat.
 The Circle is comprised of directors appointed by and from each Member Institute.
-The IIC Secretariat is led by the Executive Director and supported by the Executive Assistant and Liaison.
+The IIC Secretariat is led by the Executive Director.

 Following the Carver model of governance, these policies have been created by and adopted by the Governance Circle Members.
 The Policies are aligned with the Corporate By-Laws pursuant to the laws of Ontario.
 A policy is a value or perspective.
 Two key categories include: